 When you are logging long hours in the studio trying to get that final track nailed down, having a flawless set up is crucial.
 Avoid the chance of errors with the right recording package.
 Take into consideration the type of space you will be recording in.
 You can choose from packages like the Apple Complete standard if you’re travelling to different studios a lot.
 If you have your own personal studio, you may choose to opt for the deluxe Antelope Audio.

 Those white earbuds that came with your laptop just aren’t cutting it anymore.
 Take your pro audio sound to the next level with some awesome professional headphones.
 Fifty bucks will get you studio quality headphones with flawless playback capabilities.
 Audio Technica and AKG K72 are up to any recording task.
 Looking for something to use for recording live?
-Then consider going the hi resolution route with the Audeze EL-8 or the portable Beyerdynamic T5P.
+Then consider going the hi resolution route with the Audeze LCD-2 or the Beyerdynamic DT `1770.

 If you live for the magic of festivals and mixing live to thousands, then you will really want to make sure you have some tough, versatile DJ gear in your arsenal.
 A good case will protect your pricey investment from dust and weather.
 If you mix at weddings and birthday parties, then you will want a case that is both road ready and portable, like the Gator G-Tour.
 If you tend to mix directly from source files on your laptop, then the ProX Truss will work perfectly.
 It features a rack perfect for setting your laptop on.
 Don’t forget your controllers and mixing boards too!
 Visit us online for a complete listing of all of our must have DJ gear.

 Lighting and Stage Effects